nerfstudio-project/nerfstudio/docs/developer_guides/viewer/viewer_control.md

 You can also use `unregister_pointer_cb()` to remove callbacks that are no longer needed.
 A good example is a "Click on Scene" button, that when pressed, would register a callback that would wait for the next click, and then unregister itself.

 Note that the viewer can only listen to *one* scene pointer callback at a time.
 If you register a new callback, the old one will be unregistered!
 Be warned that if the callback includes GUI state changes (e.g., re-enabling a disabled button), they may be lost.
-You can ensure that the GUI state is restored by providing a `on_remove_cb` function that will be called after the callback is removed.
+You can ensure that the GUI state is restored by providing a `removed_cb` function that will be called after the callback is removed.

 ```python
 from nerfstudio.viewer.viewer_elements import ViewerControl,ViewerClick